CrunchyData/postgres-operator/CONTRIBUTING.md

 understand.
 ```

-If you wish to tag a Github issue or another project management tracker, please
+If you wish to tag a GitHub issue or another project management tracker, please
 do so at the bottom of the commit message, and make it clearly labeled like so:

 ```